 1) Establish a sleep routine

 For better sleep, you have to train your brain and body to recognise that it’s bedtime with some cues.
 You can take a warm bath, read a book, or listen to soft music to relax yourself.
-Switch off all electronic devices at least 30 minutes before bed because screens can confuse the body clock and overstimulate the brain.
+Switch off all electronics devices at least 30 minutes before bed because screens can confuse the body clock and overstimulate the brain.

 2) Keep work and sleep zones separate